TengjiaoHE/MOR-adiabatic-mode/README.md

 Note：

+This demonstration shows 3D underwater sound propagation in the presence of internal waves.
+The simulation set-up refers to [SWARM 95](https://pubs.aip.org/asa/jasa/article/117/2/613/541579/Measurement-and-modeling-of-three-dimensional).
+A 70 m depth waveguide is considered in the code, where the sound speed profile is consist of three layers: an iso-velocity layer on top with a sound speed of 1530 m/s, the thermocline layer with a gradient of 3.33 1/s in the middle, and anthor iso-velocity layer on bottom with a sound speed of 1480 m/s.
+The depth of the thermocline layer initially starts at 15 m depth without internal waves, whose thickness is 15 m.
+An internal wave train is simulated with a moving speed of 0.65 m/s, a, and a , traveling at the upper and lower interfaces of the thermocline layer.
+The

 Function 'ModeSolver.m' provides the solver for the eigenequation of waterborne modes.
 This solver can handle the situation where a multi-layered medium is considered.

-Script 'param.m' provides the input to 'ModeSolver.m', which is the protocal where the environment parameters are
+Script 'param.m' provides the input to 'ModeSolver.m', which is the protocal where the environment parameters are given.
+Comments are provided following each parameter, which is easy to read and understand for others.